indijanc/queryApp/README.md

 ### Configuration

 When running with maven you can generally change the behaviour of the application using it's [application.yaml](/src/main/resources/application.yaml) file.
 The useful options are:
-- Location of the database
+- Location of the database (default: ./data/telemetry)
 - Enabling or disabling DB queries over a simple in-browser console
 - Setting DB credentials
-- Location of embedded Tomcat temporary files
+- Location of embedded Tomcat temporary files (default: ./tomcat)
 - Enabling or disabling the GraphiQL testing console

 ### Running the Project